microsoft/glue/README.md

 4. Enter the root folder of your repository
 5. Set up the Conda environment using the yaml file<br> `conda env create -f environment.yml`
 6. After successfully installing the yaml-file, your environment is set up and you can go ahead.
 See the following section how to activate it.
 7. In any case, you should activate your `ba` conda environment to make sure all the required packages are loaded.
-Submit this command in your preferred workspace:<br>`conda activate ba`<br>
+Submit this command in your preferred workspace:<br>`conda activate txttool`<br>
-Afterwards, you should be able to see the activated environment in the command line:<br>`(ba)`
+Afterwards, you should be able to see the activated environment in the command line:<br>`(txttool)`
 8. To install the kernel to Jupyter Hub in order to use the notebooks, do the following steps:<br>
-`conda install ipykernel --name ba`<br>
+`conda install ipykernel --name txttool`<br>
-`python -m ipykernel install --user --name stk --display-name "Python (ba)"`
+`python -m ipykernel install --user --name stk --display-name "Python (txttool)"`

 ### Get your keys
 In the root directory, you will find a file named `config.sample.ini`.
 This is the file where all the LUIS keys have to be set.
 First, create a copy of this file and rename it to `config.ini`.
 Open the file and set the respective keys for the `[luis]`-section.
 You can ignore the other parts.
 For this purpose, go to your LUIS app by accessing the [portal](https://eu.luis.ai).
 Click on your app and click "MANAGE"/"VERWALTEN".
 In the "Settings"-section, copy the "App ID" and insert it in the file.
 Afterwards, go to "Azure Resources" below, make sure you are in the tab "Prediction Resources"/"Vorhersageressourcen" and copy+paste the following keys and names: